Multimodal Fusion of EMG and Vision for Human Grasp Intent Inference in Prosthetic Hand Control: System Setup

+It is important to recognize that while a palm-mounted camera offers distinct benefits, such as delivering detailed insights into the reaching conditions, including wrist rotation, which can be essential for achieving greater autonomy in prosthetic control, this aspect falls outside the scope of our current study.
+Our research is specifically concentrated on detecting the type of grasp, for which the head-mounted camera is more aptly suited.
+This focus on grasp type detection aligns the head-mounted camera's broader field of view and user-aligned perspective with our study's objectives, making it a more appropriate choice in this context.

-A mobile binocular eye-tracker (Pupil Core headset, PupilLab, Germany) with a mounted camera was used for the subject gaze tracking and the world RGB camera.
-The gaze accuracy and precision were 0.60° and 0.02, respectively.
-The gaze detection latency was $>11.5$ ms according to the manufacturer.
-The world camera recorded the work-space at 60Hz@720p and FOV of 99°x53°.
-The gaze and world camera data were sent to ROS in real-time using ZMQ.
+A mobile binocular eye-tracker (Pupil Core headset, PupilLab, Germany) with eye facing infrared cameras for gaze tracking and a world facing RGB camera was used.
+The gaze accuracy and precision were 0.60° and 2\%, respectively.
+The gaze detection latency was at least $11.5$ ms according to the manufacturer.
+The world camera of the eye-tracker recorded the work-space at 60Hz@720p and FOV of 99°x53°.
+The gaze and world camera data were sent to ROS in real-time using ZeroMQ \citep{ZeroMQ}.

-Muscle activity was recorded from the subject's right forearm through 12 Z03 sEMG pre-amplifiers with integrated ground reference (Motion Lab Systems, Baton Rouge, LA, USA).
+Muscle activity was recorded from subjects' right forearm through 12 Z03 EMG pre-amplifiers with integrated ground reference (Motion Lab Systems, Baton Rouge, LA, USA).
 The pre-amplifiers provided x300 gain and protection against electrostatic discharge (ESD) and radio-frequency interference (RFI).
-The signals were further amplified x1000 by two B\&L 6-channel EMG electrode interfaces (BL-EMG-6).
+The signals were passed to two B\&L 6-channel EMG electrode interfaces (BL-EMG-6).
 Then, an ADLINK USB 1902 DAQ was used to digitize EMG data, which was then stored along with other signals in the ROS Bag file.
-Individual muscle maximum voluntary contraction (MVC) were recorded and stored at the beginning of the experiment.
 The ADLINK DAQ used a double-buffer mechanism to convert analog signals.
 Each buffer was published to ROS when full.
-The system components are depicted in \autoref{fig:system} (a).
+The system components are depicted in \autoref{fig:system_a}.